Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineInputAxisController.md

 ## Creating your own Input Axis Controller

-In some cases you may need to create your own Input controller.
-This example shows how to control a Camera with a slider.
-It can be easily modified to be used with other objects.
+The default implementation of `CinemachineInputAxisController` can process input from the Input package and from Unity's legacy input system.
+In the case where you want your input to come from an other source, you may need to create your own input controller.

 ```cs
 using Unity.Cinemachine;